-In your quest, click the green "+" button in the bottom right, then click on the map to place a new objective and open the Objective Creation screen.
+In your quest, click the green "+" button in the navigation bar above the map, then click on the map to place a new objective and open the Objective Creation screen.
 The first step is to enter an objective name and select an objective type: Google Classroom Assignment in this case.
 Then click "Next" in the bottom right.

 Adding a Google Classroom objective to your quest

 Google Classroom objectives are similar to the "Task" option and include the story, task, assignment (only available after selecting a Google assignment as the task), discussions, and progress settings options.

-Instead of entering a task description under Task, you must select the appropriate Google class and Google assignment via dropdown menus.
-Then click "Choose" to import the information from Google Classroom to Classcraft.
+Instead of entering a task description under Task, select the appropriate Google class and Google Classroom assignment via the dropdown menus:

 Under the Assignment section, you can enter a student reward of XP and/or GP as well as set a due date.
-(If a date has been set in Google Classroom, it will be pulled from there.)
-You can also enable a early hand-in due date and reward.
+You can also enable an early hand-in due date and reward.

 As with regular Tasks, you can add an objective reward (XP and/or GP) that students earn when they’ve completed the objective, as well as enable Self-Paced Progress for students.

 Following students' progress in the Quests Progress Center

 You can use the Quests Progress Center as you normally would to view and manage student progress.
-The difference with Google Classroom assignments is that you can click "View Class" to view your assignment in Google Classroom and "View All Files" to view all student files in Google Drive.
+The difference with Google Classroom assignments is that you can view your assignment in Google Classroom or view your Google Drive by clicking on the “...” button beside “Apply to All Students.”

 Similarly, you can click the "Google Classroom" button across a student's name to view their assignment page in Google Classroom or the "Drive" button to view their Google Drive files.